Donald S. Day: Reporter in Europe

 In 1921, Day was invited by the unofficial Soviet representative in New York, Ludwig Martens, to accompany him on his deportation from the U.S. to the Soviet Union and to report on events there.
 When he arrived in Riga, Latvia, he received a Soviet visa and an offer from the European Director of the Chicago Tribune, Floyd Gibbons, to be that newspaper's Northern Europe Correspondent.
 Day accepted the offer and from August 1921 was the only U.S. reporter in the region.
 He reported on events in the Baltic States, Finland, and the Soviet Union.
-His visa for the Soviet Union was withdrawn when he refused to report on the Soviet system in a consistently favorable light.
-He was unable to comply when faced by his experience of Soviet rule and the Communist takeover of Estonia, Latvia, and Lithuania.
+His visa for the Soviet Union was revoked when he refused to report on the Soviet system in a consistently favorable light.
+He was unable to comply when faced by his experience of Soviet rule and the Communist seizure of Estonia, Latvia, and Lithuania.
 When he was denied direct access to the Soviet Union, he relied on reports from refugees and correspondents he sent across the border.

 His experiences made him a committed anti-Communist, which was reflected in his reports, especially those on the forced collectivization of agriculture in the 1920s and the Soviet famine of 1932–1933.
 Day's uncompromising reports on the Soviet Union were almost unique at the time, completely unlike those of other Western reporters like Walter Duranty, the Moscow Bureau Chief of The New York Times from 1922 to 1936.
 Three months before the United States presidential election of 1936, the Tribune headlined one of his stories, "Moscow orders Reds in U.S. to back Roosevelt".
 The rival Chicago Times offered $5,000 for proof that the story was true.
 However, the reward was never collected.